-A.8.123 +GPSSTA - Configure GPS status (Not Applicable to the A3LA-RS)
+A.8.123 +GPSSTA - Configure GPS Status

 This command enables and disables the GPS receiver when the module is idle.
 When the module is in a call, then the GPS receiver is disabled to avoid interference between the module's Iridium band transmitter and the GPS band receiver.